-Consistant material memory was a challenge because stock had to be properly straightened from rolls so it wouldn't spring back.
-"Every lot of material presented a problem in consistently holding an angle or two on production parts," explains Glenn Heimroth, Control Products Quality Assurance Manager.
+Material memory was a challenge because stock had to be properly straightened from rolls so it wouldn't spring back.
+"Every lot of material presented a problem in consistently holding an angle or two on production parts," explains Glenn Heimroth, quality assurance manager for Control Products.
 "The parts weren't complex, but assuring accuracy was critical."

-One customer, for instance, required a switch to actuate every time a flat spring was depressed 0.5" within a certain tolerance.
+One customer, for instance, required a switch to actuate every time a flat spring was depressed 0.5-inch within a certain tolerance.
 "If the springs were inconsistent, we had to adjust our finished goods by hand, which was time-consuming and expensive," says Heimroth.